 Lamar Alexander Arts & Sciences Building

-SEEKING SUSTAINABILITY PROPOSALS FROM STUDENTS, STAFF, AND FACULTY (DEADLINE: NOV.
-4):
+SEEKING SUSTAINABILITY PROPOSALS FROM STUDENTS, STAFF, AND FACULTY (DEADLINE: TBD Spring 2017):

 Have an idea for how to make Pellissippi State Community College more environmentally friendly?
 Pellissippi State takes sustainability seriously, and the College’s Sustainable Campus Committee will be reviewing proposals for sustainability projects, hoping to make those proposals a reality.
-Proposals are due to the Committee chair, Ann Kronk, by Monday, Nov.
-4.
+Proposals are due to the Committee chair, Ann Kronk, by TBD Spring 2017.